Systematics in tests of general relativity using LISA massive black hole binaries: Waveform templates, parameters of interest, and LISA response

-In Table~\ref{table:parameters}, we list our parameters of interest and their values in a reference system.
-We chose the reference system to have both high SNR as well as numerous GW cycles in LISA.
 We dub $\{M_z,q,\chi_{1,2},t_c,A_g,n_g,e_0,\delta\psi_k,\delta\psi^{(l)}_k\}$ as intrinsic parameters and the rest of the parameters as extrinsic.
 The initial eccentricity $e_0=10^{-2.5}$ is the expected one if the binary is driven by prograde accretion from the parsec scale at $\fedd=1$ \citep{Zrake2021,Garg2024c}.
 Higher initial eccentricities could be induced by retrograde CBDs \citep{Garg2024c} or interaction with a third MBH \citep{Bonetti2019}.
 Moreover, we term $\{M_z,q,\chi_{1,2},t_c\}$ as intrinsic-merger and $\{A_g,n_g,e_0\}$ as intrinsic-inspiral parameters due to their relative importance in the inspiral.

 We add all considered waveform templates to the package \textsc{lisabeta} \citep{Marsat2021} to produce a complete LISA response, including the motion of LISA and time delay interferometry (TDI; \citealt{Tinto2021}).
 We generate waveforms for MBHBs until their respective innermost stable circular orbit.